kolosovpetro/Computer-Science/Design Patterns/DecoratorLibrary/README.md

+### Decorator pattern

+Decorator exposes the combined power of Aggregation and Inherritance.

 Write a program in order to return the words: "White", "Red", "White", "Blue" in the order how user wants.

 For example: